gmarkall/numba-issue-9001/README.md

 # Work on Numba Issue 9001

-Reproduce on a Jetson AGX Xavier running Ubuntu 20.04, Numba / llvmlite `main`,
+Reproduce on a Jetson AGX Xavier running Ubuntu 20.04, llvmlite `main`, with:
-with:

 ```
+ulimit -s 1048576
 make
 python llonly.py
 ```

 This presently reproduces independently of Numba, but still requires Python, and llvmlite.
-Loading `libcblas.so` also seems to be required.
 On my system it produces something like:

 ```
 (numbadev) gmarkall@gm-agx:~/numbadev/issues/9001$ python llonly.py